-Objectives What we need to achieve Strategies How we're going to do it 1.1 Build a sense of place and belonging 1.1.1 Facilitate engagement and empowerment of local communities 1.1.2 Activate neighbourhood spaces to facilitate community gathering 1.2 Ensure all community members have the opportunity to be active, socialise and be connected 1.2.1 Provide accessible facilities that support leis learning and recreation for people of all ages 1.2.5 Support our volunteers and community grouto remain empowered, dynamic and inclusive

-1.3 Plan for a healthy and safe community

-1.3.1 Facilitate safer neighbourhood environments
+Objectives What we need to achieve Strategies How we're going to do it 1.1 Build a sense of place and belonging 1.1.1 Facilitate engagement and empowerment of local communities1.1.2 Activate neighbourhood spaces to facilitate community gathering 1.2 Ensure all community members have the opportunity to be active, socialise and be connected 1.2.1 Provide accessible facilities that support leisure, learning and recreation for people of all ages1.2.5 Support our volunteers and community groups toremain empowered, dynamic and inclusive 1.3 Plan for a healthy and safe community 1.3.1 Facilitate safer neighbourhood environments

-Both of these reserve masterplans provide a great opportunity for community action groups to work with the consultant in their local communities, ensuring that the spaces are tailored to suit local residents.
+Both of these reserve concept plans provide a great opportunity for community action groups to work with the Town in their local communities, ensuring that the spaces are tailored to suit local residents.
 Padbury Way Reserve is completely encircled by homes, making it the perfect location for local community gatherings.
-Eden Hill Community Action Network is a valuable conduit for the consultant to work with, providing local knowledge and insights into demographics in the area.
+Eden Hill Community Action Network is a great conduit for the Town to work with, providing local knowledge and insights into demographics in the area.
 Eden Hill CAN's marketing and networking skills can also be utilised to set up the community engagement sessions.